bbmattieu9/bbmattieu9/README.md

 ## 📚 About Me:

 - I’m Mattieu, but people call me "tizi."
-I’m a frontend developer, and I specialize in efficient **Angular** apps that work across all platforms and browsers.
-I care deeply about building interfaces that are usable and pleasant for the most number of people possible.
+I’m a full stack developer.
+I specialize in creating efficient apps that work across all platforms and browsers.
+In the past months, I  have been working as a front-end engineer, building interfaces (with **Angular**) that are usable and pleasant for the most number of people possible for **Sterling Bank HQ**, in **Lagos**, Nigeria.
-- 🏆 I'm an avid improver.
-Continuously learning how to make the world better.
+- 🏆 I'm an avid improver, who continuously learning how to make the world better.
-- Right now, I’m excited about the wonderful world of Flutter, while I keep working towards becoming a Angular senior dev.
+- Right now, I’m excited about the wonderful world of Flutter, while I keep working towards becoming a senior front-end dev.
 In the following years, I also plan to explore **AI** and create wonderful **AI** systems.

  🚀 Motto:  **Do More**,  **Stay Hungry** 👨‍🎓️️